 Winner of PLASA Award for Innovation 2015, the new LED cyclorama batten is ‘well designed and elegant with a beautiful colour rendering’ according to PLASA judges.

 The Dalis 862 footlight receives a special commendation at PLASA Award for Innovation 2016.

 2018 | SpotMe

-SpotMe receives a PLASA Awards for Innovation because of ‘the approach Robert Juliat has taken to followspot tracking using an open protocol to provide position data to, not just lighting, but also audio or video systems,’ and also that it was notable for ‘being a bolt-on unit rather than a replacement device.’
+SpotMe receives a PLASA Awards for Innovation because of ‘the approach Robert Juliat has taken to followspot tracking using an open standard to provide position data to, not just lighting, but also audio or video systems,’ and also that it was notable for ‘being a bolt-on unit rather than a replacement device.’

 2020 | Arthur takes the throne

 Robert Juliat launches a new long-throw 800W LED followspot capable of matching the lumen output of an HMI 2500W Aramis followspot at similar angles.